-We have a zero-tolerance approach to bullying and any issues are logged on our MIS system.
-Many issues do however result from a lack of empathy and understanding of others and their needs.
-To better educate and support this understanding we have daily British value led assemblies.
+We have a zero-tolerance approach to bullying and any issues are logged on our engage system.
+Many issues do however result from a lack of empath and understanding of others and their needs.
+To better educate and support this understanding we work together with families and carers to do social stories, scripted learning, and zones of regulation.